iterative/dvc.org/static/docs/get-started/retrieve-data.md

 # Retrieve Data

-To retrieve data files to your local machine and your project workspace run:
+To retrieve data files to your local machine and your project's workspace run:

 ```dvc
     $ dvc pull
 ```

-This commands retrieves data files that are specified in `.dvc` files in the current Git branch.
+This command retrieves data files that are specified in `.dvc` files in the current Git branch.
 So, you usually run it after `git clone`, `git pull`, or `git checkout`.